Sandy Bay, Roatan, Honduras

 One of the unusual features at Anthony's Key is the Roatan Institute for Marine Sciences.
 A teaching institution, founded in 1989, the primary objective is the preservation of Roatan's natural resources through education and research.
 In conjunction with this, Anthony's offers a unique experience that thrills guests and brings in lots of outside visitors: the chance to snorkel with dolphins.
 This is no cheesy swimming pool experience though.
 The dolphins are housed in a huge enclosure in the sea and have plenty of room to roam.

-Anthony's has long been the premiere Roatan destination and only now is it starting to see any real competition for demanding travelers.
-Still, there is nothing to compare it to in Honduras or on most other parts the Caribbean coast of Central America.
+Anthony's has long been the premiere Roatan destination and for decades it had no real competition for demanding travelers.
+Despite the middling service and food, there is nothing to compare it to in Honduras or on most other parts the Caribbean coast of Central America.
 There are several dive resorts in the Bay Islands, but none have the number of boats, extensive educational facility, or such a well-equipped dive center, complete with an on–site hyperbaric chamber.
 Anthony's Key is for those who want to "eat, sleep, and dive."
-Guests who want to divide their time between diving and other activities should consider some of the other options on Roatan.
-Dive enthusiasts will yearn to return.
+Guests who want to divide their time between diving and other activities should consider some of the other options on Roatan that are more upscale.

 Web Address: www.anthonyskey.com